Psychosis and Schizophrenia Spectrum Special Interest Group Leadership

 Olivia Altamirano is a second-year student in the Adult Clinical Psychology PhD program at the University of Miami under the mentorship of Dr. Amy Weisman de Mamani.
 She is currently a therapist in a research study to test the efficacy of Culturally Informed Therapy (CIT), developed by Dr. Weisman de Mamani.
 CIT aims to foster adaptive cultural and religious beliefs from participants’ own cultural backgrounds in hopes to reduce patient symptom severity.
 More recently, she has begun to study the effects that cultural (e.g. religion/spirituality) and family factors (e.g. cohesion, expressed emotion) may have not only on patients with SMI, but also on their family caregivers.

 Website Moderator: Andrea Avila, M.A., J.D. (email@example.com)

 Andrea is a graduate student at University of Nebraska-Lincoln (UNL), jointly enrolled in the Clinical Psychology Training Program and the Law-Psychology Program.
 She graduated from law school with a criminal law concentration in 2015 and became a licensed attorney in 2016.
 She is a member of the serious mental illness (SMI) research group at UNL.
 Her primary area of interest is law and policy related to SMI, including within a forensic context.
-She has been published on topics including consideration of mental illness in federal sentencing, application of recovery principles in multiple settings, and therapeutic jurisprudence in relation to SMI.
+She has been published on topics including consideration of mental illness in federal sentencing, collaborative decision-making for people with SMI, application of recovery principles in multiple settings, and therapeutic jurisprudence in relation to SMI.